Shiva-gsk/SSL-admin-task/README.md

 Similarly we done for /server2.

-Now for /sslopen after reading README I can we know that we can add env variable token assigned to some admin and send it as Dynamic parameter to acces Post form.
+Now for /sslopen after reading README I can we know that we can add env variable token assigned to some admin and send it as Dynamic parameter to access Post form.

 So I just added to example Variables in .env.example to .env and included token in request URL.